abaiao-r/Piscine_DataScience_0_Creation_of_a_DB/README.md

 ## Conclusion

 This project provides a comprehensive introduction to the creation and management of databases within the context of data science.
-By completing these exercises, participants will gain practical experience in setting up databases, managing data, and preparing it for analysis, which are essential skills for any data engineer.
+By completing these project, gain practical experience in setting up databases, managing data, and preparing it for analysis, which are essential skills for any data engineer.

 ## License